 - Future expectations and ambition in life: If your career goals are aligned with your reasons to pursue an MBA program, it puts you on a strong pedestal w.r.t goal clarity and time bound career plans.

-- The specialization you intend to pursue may be a consequence of a more basic interest.
+- The specialisation you intend to pursue may be a consequence of a more basic interest.
 For example, if you take keen interest in analysing the stock market, it may form a good platform to project an interest in finance.

 - Do some introspection.
 If you can convince yourself that you need to specialise in a particular area, then you can also convince the interviewers!